 Symptoms will vary based on the type of tear you have and how severe it is.

-If you have a torn labrum, you will be feeling pain in your shoulder.
+If you have a torn labrum, you will be feeling shoulder pain.
 It is common to feel locking or popping when moving the affected shoulder.

 The two most common types of shoulder labral tears that occur are Bankart and SLAP.